Nanobe: Responses

 A review in Microbes and Environments of the various ultra-small forms of proposed life states that the main criticism of nanobes is that they appear too small to contain the biochemical machinery needed to sustain life.
 The review also states that there is no evidence that nanobes are organisms in themselves and not fragments of larger organisms.

 Tony Taylor was one of the authors of the original nanobe paper.
 He argues that the conspicuous lack of phosphorus in the X-ray spectroscopy data and the failure to find DNA using various DNA amplification techniques demonstrates that nanobes do not have any DNA or RNA.
-He also argues that they may have a completely different mechanism for heredity, which would account for many of their unusual chemical and physical properties.